31 Things To Do in Gowanus, Brooklyn with Kids

 7. Axe throwing is suddenly a thing, and it's no surprise that Gowanus offers the city's first spot, Kick Axe.
 Kids as young as 7 can test their throwing arm here.

-10. Indulge in the famous, family-friendly Dinosaur Bar-B-Que located on Union Street.
-Roll the stroller up to a picnic table in warmer weather.
+10. Indulge in the famous, family-friendly Dinosaur Bar-B-Que located on Union Street, where you can roll the stroller up to a picnic table in warmer weather.
+Or compare flavors with Fletcher's Brooklyn Barbecue, known for its sustainably farmed, traditional pit-smoked BBQ.

-12. Sensing a BBQ-theme?
+11. Sensing a BBQ theme?
 The neighborhood is practically a mini Austin.
 Bring the whole family (dogs included!) to Pig Beach, a laid-back indoor/outdoor beer garden and restaurant on the banks of the Gowanus Canal (thankfully, it's not too close to the water's edge...).

 14. Eat and play at Whole Foods where you can do your grocery shopping downstairs, and then relax upstairs at The Roof bar and restaurant while your kids romp around the modest (but still awesome) play area.